Jbleezy/BO2-Reimagined/README.md

 ## Mystery Box
 * Players get every weapon they can before getting duplicates
 * Players only see weapons rising up that they can currently obtain
-* Decreased weapon pickup time from 12 seconds to 9 seconds
+* Decreased weapon pick up time from 12 seconds to 9 seconds
 * Moves to new location instantly
 * Special sound no longer plays when obtaining the Ray Gun
 * Special sound plays when obtaining a limited weapon